I. About ProCon.org

 The information presented on our sites is intended for the public, policy makers, the media, scholars, scientists, judges, attorneys, librarians, teachers, and students.
 For more information about our audience, please visit our webpage “Who Uses ProCon.org?”

-Some 20 million readers use ProCon.org annually, generating nearly 50 million pageviews each year.
+Some 20 million readers use ProCon.org annually, generating some 40 million pageviews each year.
 Students and teachers in more than 11,000 schools in all 50 U.S. states and 90 countries use our site.
 Additionally, 37 U.S. state governments, 17 U.S. state departments of education, 31 foreign governments, 25 U.S. federal agencies, and thousands of media outlets have cited ProCon.org.

 No. ProCon teaches critical thinking, which includes mastering prudent research skills and practices.
 Students thereby learn the benefit of searching out and using reliable, well-researched sites like ProCon.org and Encyclopaedia Britannica.
 We conduct research so that our readers can more easily understand diverse perspectives on controversial issues.